-EUCODIS Bioscience will be developing new microbial enzymes for generating eco-friendly and innovative consumer products, such as detergents, textiles and cosmetics in collaboration with its partners of the FuturEnzyme consortium.
+Biosynth, which acquired EUCODIS Bioscience in 2022, has taken over the helm in developing new microbial enzymes for generating eco-friendly and innovative consumer products, such as detergents, textiles and cosmetics in collaboration with its partners of the FuturEnzyme consortium.

 FuturEnzyme has received total funding of approximately 6 Million Euros from the Horizon 2020 framework program, which commenced in June 2021.

 Consumer products like textiles, detergents and cosmetics can be ecologically harmful by releasing chemical compounds into the environment during production, use, and disposal, and thereby impact our CO2 emissions.
 One potential way to diminish the hazards caused by consumer goods is to replace the chemical reagents used in industrial processes with novel enzymes to manufacture these products.
 The use of new and improved enzymes in cosmetic ingredients, liquid-based detergents, and in textile processing could reduce CO2 emissions by approximately 42 million tons per year.

 Notwithstanding the fact, that enzymes covering these activities already exist on the market, very few consumer products contain enzymes as these existing enzymes are often expensive or show low performance.

 Dr. Jan Modregger, MBA, Head of Research and Development at EUCODIS Bioscience, which is now operating under the Biosynth brand highlighted: